panva/node-oidc-provider/docs/configuration.md

 ```

-**Refresh tokens**
+**Offline access - Refresh Tokens**
+The use of Refresh Tokens (offline access) as described in [Core 1.0 Offline Access][core-offline-access]
-Refresh Tokens will be issued by the authorization_code grant automatically in the following cases:
+does not require any feature flag as Refresh Tokens will be issued by the authorization_code grant

-1) The used authorization code was requested with and granted the offline_access scope and the
-client has refresh_token in it's configured grant_types.
-No extra configuration required.
+automatically in case the authentication request included offline_access scope and consent prompt and
-2) The OP is configured to always issue a refresh_token and the client has refresh_token in it's
+the client in question has the refresh_token grant configured.

-configured grant_types.
-Configuration below:
+**Refresh Tokens beyond the scope**
+  > The use of Refresh Tokens is not exclusive to the offline_access use case.
+The Authorization
+  > Server MAY grant Refresh Tokens in other contexts that are beyond the scope of this specification.

+Provide `alwaysIssueRefresh` feature flag to have your provider instance issue Refresh Tokens even
+if offline_access scope is not requested.
+The client still has to have refresh_token grant
+configured, else no Refresh Token will be issued since the client couldn't finish the grant anyway.

 ```js
 const configuration = { features: { alwaysIssueRefresh: Boolean[false] } };
 ```